DyogenIBENS/SCORPIOS/README.md

   mamba env create -f envs/scorpios.yaml
   ```

-  **Alternatively,** you can use conda directly:
+### Updating SCORPiOs conda environment

+- As of SCORPiOs v2.0.0, the conda environment was updated and needs to be reinstalled for users who have a previous version:

   ```
-  conda env create -f envs/scorpios.yaml
+  conda env remove --name scorpios mamba env create -f envs/scorpios.yaml
   ```

 ## Usage